MrUser-404/Token/README.md

 python update.py
-Thanks For using this tool😁
+🎉Thanks For using this tool😁